Eric-Ta/Rate_My_UofC_Course/README.md

 # Rate My UofC Course

-For this project, I (alongside a group of 3 others) developed a course rating website for the University of Calgary.
+For this project, I (alongside a group of 3 others) developed a course rating website for the University of Calgary. <br />
+We used HTML, CSS, JavaScript, NodeJS, and MongoDB to create this application.
+The front-end was primarily designed using figma, and we extracted the CSS from it and implemented it into our application

 # Getting Started
 Open project folder in the terminal.
 Sample path: "yourProjectDownloadPath"/Rate_My_UofC_Course where "yourProjectDownloadPath" is the path from where you downloaded the file.